freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 170.1

 Bash has variables, functions, and other things you might be familiar with.
-You can declare a variable like this: `VARIABLE_NAME=VALUE`.
+You can create a variable with `VARIABLE_NAME=VALUE`.
 There cannot be any spaces around the equal (`=`) sign.
 If a variable has any spaces in it, place double quotes around it.
 Create a variable named `QUESTION1` and set it's value to `"What's your name?"`.

 #### HINTS